UFHCI-BCB-SR-Biostatistics/.github/profile/README.md

 - **Resources:** `res-[resource-name]` — Reusable statistical, programming, methodological, or educational resources.
 - **Templates:** `template-[template-name]` — Standardized templates for reproducible reports, analyses, and other workflows.
 - **Apps:** `app-[app-name]` — R Shiny applications and other interactive statistical or research tools.
+- **Manuscripts:** `manuscript-[short-title]` — Public repositories containing code, documentation, and other materials supporting a submitted or published research manuscript.

 ## More Information